pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

 No.

 TiDB Cloud Dedicated Tier only supports one-way TLS authentication, TiDB Cloud Dedicated Tier only supports one-way TLS authentication, and does not support two-way MTLS authentication currently.
-If you have needs, could you please contact TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).
+If you have needs, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).